kjmz14/bmiCalculator2/README.md

 5. Enjoy!
 The binary will be located in the "Release" folder

-Currently, you need Visual Studio to build.
+Currently, you need Visual Studio to build the 'master' branch.
 MinGW is not supported because windres does not support .rc files encoded in UTF16-LE which is required for non-ANSI characters in resources.
 CMakeLists.txt includes build flags for MinGW for future use.
+You can use the 'englishonly' branch if you want to build with MinGW.

 ## License